Mbrown1994/Project-2-558/README.md

-Project Two Practice
+Project Two
 ================
-Mary Brown
+Mary Brown and Jennifer Relihan
 10/21/2021

-# Read in the data and learn about the dimensions as well as different column names.
+## Read in the data and learn about the dimensions as well as different column names.

 ``` r
 library(magrittr)